NagarjunShroff/Front-end-roadmap/ProgrammingParadigms/README.md

     ```

 5. OOP Programming:
-    Here it seperates the concerns and responsibilities
+    Here it seperates the concerns and responsibilities into entities.

     Example:
     ```